 the previous website address from which the visitor reached us, including any search terms used;

 Google analytics which shows the traffic of visitors around this web site (for example pages accessed and documents downloaded);and

 the type of web browser and operating system used by the website visitor.

 The Chambers will make no attempt to identify individual visitors, or to associate the technical details listed above with any individual.
 It is the policy of the Chambers never to disclose such technical information in respect of individual website visitors to any third party (apart from our internet service provider, which records such data on our behalf and which is bound by confidentiality provisions in this regard), unless obliged to disclose such information by law.
 The technical information will be used only by us, and only for statistical and other administrative purposes.

 Purposes of processing and legal basis

-The Firm will use personal data relating to you for the purposes of:
+The Chambers will use personal data relating to you for the purposes of:

 dealing with any queries that you have submitted to us via the website;